Skip to content

 MC4R is responsible for MT-2’s most dramatic effect.
 It’s spread across the hypothalamus, paraventricular nucleus, medial preoptic area, and lumbosacral spinal cord, all the wiring involved in arousal.

 When MT-2 activates MC4R centrally, it sets off pro-erectile signaling through nitric oxide release while also raising subjective desire.
-MT-2 binds MC4R tightest of all (Ki around 2.7 to 6.6 nM), which is why this effect is so pronounced.
+MT-2 binds MC4R tighter than any of the other three receptors, which is why this effect is so pronounced.

 This is a completely different game from Viagra and the other PDE5 inhibitors.
 Those work peripherally on blood flow in the penis.
 MT-2 works in the brain, on desire and arousal at the same time.
 That’s why MT-2 can produce an erection with no sexual stimulation at all, something a PDE5 inhibitor simply can’t do.
 It’s also why the nausea and yawning show up, since MC4R activation in the brainstem drives those too.

-Melanotan 2 Benefits: What the Research and Users Actually Show
+Melanotan 2 Benefits: What the Research and Users Show

-Let’s be straight about the evidence.
+Straight talk on the evidence first.
 The formal human data on MT-2 is small, pilot Phase I and Phase II studies totaling fewer than 30 subjects.
 That’s a genuine limitation and worth saying out loud.

 But two things balance it.
 The effects in those studies were strong and statistically significant, and they’ve been reproduced by the user community thousands of times over two decades.
 When tiny trials and huge real-world experience point the same direction, that’s worth paying attention to.